Skip navigation

 Modules

-From recorded studio productions to live events, you'll develop a professional understanding of varied music industry environments, cultures and practices.
-You'll learn how to manage artists and organisations, explore the histories and futures of the industry and get to grips with contracts and intellectual property.
-You'll also investigate ethical and sustainable practices for music business.
-Year One Across year one, you'll explore approaches for managing yourself and others, as well as organisations and resources.
-You'll dive deep into the A&R world to understand creative processes and development and study the structures, shapes and roles within the music business.
-You'll also put on your first live event, having learned about the live music business and how to market artists and products effectively and ethically.
-Modules: Marketing & Digital Media Management: Organisations, Artists & Self Live Music & Business A&R & Creativity Sound Cultures Music Industry Environment Year Two In year two, you'll get to grips with contracts, negotiations and intellectual property while dissecting the differences between DIY and corporate music sectors, as well as digital and physical products.
-You'll also explore the power of fan cultures and how they influence what products are created.
-Modules: Sound Business 1 Sound Cultures 2 The Business of Things Collaboration Sound Business 2 DIY Entrepreneurship Year Three In your final year, you'll put your knowledge into practice and debate ethical approaches to leadership and management at strategic levels.
-You'll have the opportunity to develop your specialisms through research and practical projects - creating a professional portfolio, ready to graduate into the music business.
-Modules: Creative & Ethical Leadership Music Business Project Final Project Contextualisation Future Skills Final Project Professional Portfolio The modules above are those being studied by our students, or proposed new ones.
+As part of Falmouth’s Music Business course community, you will develop a professional and critical understanding of the music industry environment across both recorded studio productions and live events.
+Supported by lecturers who have worked across the entire breadth of the industry, you’ll immerse yourself in the histories and futures of the music business, exploring varied environments, cultures and practices.
+You will embark on a journey through music publishing, copyright legislation, social media, music recording and distribution, and will put your newly acquired knowledge into practice on collaborative live projects.
+You'll learn how to manage artists and organisations, as well as developing key self-management, digital marketing and leadership skills.
+You’ll also get to grips with contracts and intellectual property (IP), and ethical and sustainable practices for music business.
+Year One In your first year you will explore the foundations and contexts of contemporary music business practice.
+You’ll investigate approaches to managing yourself, other people and organisations and resources, and dive deep into the artists and repertoire (A&R) process to understand creative processes and development.
+You’ll study the structures, shapes and roles in the music business and understand the industry’s economics.
+You’ll put on your first live event, having learned about the live music business and how to market artists and products effectively and ethically.
+Modules: Music Industry Environment Management: Organisations, Artists & Self A&R & Creativity Music & Sound: Contexts and Cultures Branding Live Production Management Year Two In year two, you’ll develop and understanding of contracts and negotiations and how IP is at the heart of the music business.
+You’ll explore the digital world as well as physical products and formats, and how genre worlds and fan cultures play a part in the products that are produced.
+You'll collaborate on projects and debate the differences in the DIY and corporate spaces.
+Modules: The Business of Music and Sound The Business of Things Promotion (Optional) Project Management Collaborative Working Music & Sound: Resonant Futures Synchronisation Year Three In year three you will put your knowledge into practice and prepare yourself for a career in the industry.
+You will debate leadership and management at strategic levels with ethical approaches, have the opportunity to develop your specialisms in research and produce practical projects at professional levels.
+Modules: Music & Sound Dissertation Professional Development Leadership Showcase Portfolio The modules above are those being studied by our students, or proposed new ones.
 Programme structures and modules can change as part of our curriculum enhancement and review processes.
 If a certain module is important to you, please discuss it with the Course Leader.

 Assessment method

-You'll be assessed through coursework and practical submissions.
-This can take many forms, including: Practical projects Presentations Portfolios Written work
+You'll be assessed through a combination of coursework and practical submissions produced both individually and in groups.
+Assessments can take many forms, including: Practical projects Presentations Portfolios Written work You will receive regular formative verbal feedback on your progress, through workshops and tutorials throughout each module.

 How to apply